How Much is a Surety Bond?

 Depending on the type of bond needed, the applicant will need to answer various questions and may need to undergo a credit check.
 Bonds are available for most all credit profiles, and some are not as credit-dependent as others.
 The cost or the bond, of course, will increase with an increased credit or other ascertained risk, but it will always only be a portion of the total bond amount.

 Once the surety, fidelity bond, court, or license bond is obtained, the guarantor or obligor will provide proof of the bond purchase to the obligee.
 This provides assurance to the obligee that all promises made in the bond contract will be met since the obligor will want to avoid a claim being made on the bond at most any cost.
 A claim can be made on the bond if the obligee feels they can prove that the applicant did not uphold their end of the contract.
 As you can see, it’s tough to answer questions such as ‘how much is a surety bond’, ‘how much of a bond do you pay’, or ‘how much does a surety bond cost’ All you can do is reach out to us and find out.
 I wish there was a simple answer, but its a little more complicated than that.
 We specialize in all bonds, so if you are interested in learning about, what is a construction bond, or freight broker bonds, we can help.

-If you are not a current client, and would like us to make sure you and your business is properly bonded, feel free to call us at (800) 863-3210 today.
+If you are not a current client and would like us to make sure you and your business are properly bonded, feel free to call us at (800) 863-3210 today.
 At Surety by NFP, we have been the industry’s leading bond company since 1984.
 Our teams of experienced bonding agents are eager to help you.
 How much does a surety bond cost?
 Call us today, and we’ll gladly help.